sgilson/mine/README.md

 Given these conditions, I opted to break my first rule of writing macros in Elixir (avoid it).
-Instead of the example seen above, using `mine` allows for a much more concise representation of the mapping to the external world.
+Instead of the example seen above, using `mine` allows for a much more concise representation of a mapping to the external world.

 ```elixir
 defmodule PortV2 do